intuit/thrive/README.md

 During its lifecycle in Thrive, every onboarded dataset proceeds through multiple steps called 'phases'.
 The execution of each phase is managed by a single config file.
-Examples of config files can be found [here] (https://github.intuit.com/idea/thrive/tree/develop/config).
+An example config file can be found [here](https://github.com/intuit/thrive/blob/master/config/thrive_example_config.cfg).
 For a given dataset all phases share the same config file.
 The various phases are described below.

 Execution of each phase is triggered by